ivveee/CircularLedTest/README.md

 4. Test function loops test scenarios: R,G,B pure colors applied all LEDs, all white, all off, gradual fading for each port.

 ![diagram](tests.gif)

+## Second Challenge

+To give an optimal solution for the tracking the following factors should be considered first:
+- how precise the tracking should be?
+Should we recognise and track people's faces, their silhouettes or general murky outlines?
+- what are the lighting conditions?
+Is it a dark corridor or a well-lit large room?
+- what should we do with the tracking data?
+Map it onto a low resolution LED nodes or (if there is a LED/OLED display in the middle) should we have precise coordinates of the face/skeleton?

+But in any case if we are dealing with tracking a camera should be used.
+The choice is 2D or 3D.
+In case of well lit room and no heavy requirement on the resolution of a tracked data, standard 2D CCTV cameras with real-time data output could be used.
+If the environment is dark an infrared enabled camera could be used.
+In case of tight budget a number of webcams with custom-made OpenCV software could be the solution.
+In my experience a very simple motion detection algorithm is sufficient for discrete interactivity.

+If the resolution requirements are high, a passive or active 3D camera is the choice.
+Stereolabs ZED works well in a well-lit environment and will provide a 15-meter range for tracking.
+Intel IntelliSense being an active depth sensor will work in absolute darkness, but the range and framerate is lower.
+The advantage of these solutions is a ready-to-use SDK and a possibility to chain cameras together.